z1pti3/jimiDocs/README.md

 ```
 jimi Orchestration, Automation and Response

-Describing exactly what jimi is would be diffcult as jimi is and means different things depending on the user and use case.
+Describing exactly what jimi is difficult as jimi is and means different things depending on the user and use case.
 Simply put jimi is a graphical expandable IT orchestration and automation platform.

+jimi takes a no/low code approach to IT and security operations allowing users with no programming experience to build, deploy and understand automated workflows.

 ![Screenshot](https://github.com/z1pti3/jimi/raw/v1.5/examples/screenshots/flowEditor.png)